LokimuKH19/DRQI/Nonlinear Case (Did't used in the Draft)/README.md

 We didn’t formally include nonlinear problems in the paper, mainly because we’re still figuring out the theory.
 But honestly, the method **does seem to work** even when the operator includes nonlinear terms like $u^3$ We took a Gross–Pitaevskii-type equation and tried both spectral and PINN-based methods.
 Spectral methods get unstable quickly as the resolution increases (due to frequency interactions), but our DRQI framework **stably locked onto an eigenvalue around 1.4**, and the MSR loss even converged nicely.

 In fact, to say this problem has an "eigenvalue" or an "eigenfunction" is questionalble.
 However, the model consistently converges to a fixed rayleigh quotient, regardless of network structure or initialization.
 This behavior reflects the nature of the problem, where the eigenvalue arises from a constrained energy minimization principle rather than a linear spectral condition.
 Although we do not include this case in the main paper due to the lack of a clear baseline for quantitative comparison, the result demonstrates the capability of our method to capture nonlinear ground states with high stability.

+Moreover, in this nonlinear example, we do not observe convergence between the loss function and the MSR.
+This suggests that the model may not have substantially converged.
+However, the calculation results under different hyperparameters fluctuate around 1.4.
+It also may be that we have not yet found a reasonable way to explain the results.

 So, while it's not fully ready for publication, it’s definitely something worth exploring if you’re interested in "nonlinear eigenvalue problems".